vbarai/prosperLoanData/README.md

 Second graph shows loan distribution against the employment duration in months.

 # Design
-Yet there is no design change due to feedback received .
+Yet there is no design change as yet no feedback received .

 # Feedback
 Yet there is no feedback received.